yugabyte/yugabyte-db-thirdparty/README.md

 # yugabyte-db-thirdparty

 This repository contains Python-based automation to build and package third-party dependencies that are needed to build YugabyteDB.
 We package these dependencies as GitHub releases so that they can be downloaded by YugabyteDB CI/CD systems without having to rebuild them every time.
-Here is an example of how to build yugabyte-db-thirdparty and then YugabyteDB with GCC 9, although many other toolchains are usable.
+Here is an example of how to build yugabyte-db-thirdparty and then YugabyteDB with GCC 9, although many GCC and Clang versionsare usable.

 ```bash
 cd ~/code